Downtown Nashville explosion knocks communications offline

 The American Red Cross of Tennessee announced that it was working with officials to open a shelter for victims.

-Associated Press writers Eric Tucker in Washington contributed.
+Associated Press writers Eric Tucker and Michael Balsamo in Washington contributed.
 Beaty reported from New York.

 Credit: Uncredited